hiromis/notes/Lesson1.md

 [[46:43](https://youtu.be/BWWm4AzsdLk?t=2803)]
 We just trained a model.
 We don't know exactly what that involved or how it happened but we do know that with 3 or 4 lines of code, we've built something which smashed the accuracy of the state-of-the-art of 2012.
-6% error certainly sounds like pretty impressive for something that can recognize different dog breeds and cat breeds, but we don't really know why it work, but we will.
+6% error certainly sounds like pretty impressive for something that can recognize different dog breeds and cat breeds, but we don't really know why it works, but we will.
 That's okay.

 ### The number one regret of past students: